Admissible Yang-Baxter equation for Nijenhuis perm algebras: -admissible perm Yang-Baxter equations

 \item \mlabel{it:de:cl2} If $(\gg, \cdot)$ is a finite-dimensional perm algebra, then $(\gg^*, \cdot^*)$ is a perm coalgebra, where $\cdot^*:\gg^*\lr \gg^*\o \gg^*$ is defined by

 \end{enumerate} \end{pro}

 \begin{proof} Similar to the case of Hopf algebra, see \cite{Sw}. \end{proof}

 Let recall from \cite{Hou,LZB} the definition of a perm bialgebra.
 Let $\gg$ be a perm algebra.
-A {\bf perm bialgebra} is a triple $(\gg, \cdot, \D)$ such that $(\gg,\D)$ is a perm coalgebra and the compatibility conditions below hold:
+A {\bf perm bialgebra} is a triple $(\gg, \cdot, \D)$ such that $(\gg,\D)$ is a perm coalgebra and, for all $x, y\in\gg$, the compatibility conditions below hold: